bnarath/Toronto_Rental_ETL_Project/README.md

 Two sources of data were extract from Toronto Police Services - major crime indicators and community services.

 #### Major Crime Indicators
 Toronto Police Services (TPS) provides a <a href="https://data.torontopolice.on.ca/pages/catalogue">catalogue of data sources</a> that includes incidence of crime.
-Crimes are tracked in a number of categories and availabe in consolidated dataset - Major Crime Indicators (MCI).
+Crimes are tracked in a number of categories and available in consolidated dataset - Major Crime Indicators (MCI).
 TPS provides an <a href="https://data.torontopolice.on.ca/datasets/mci-metadata/geoservice">API</a> to easily access the MCI.
 We have made use of this API call and merged with homicide data available on the TPS website.
 Please refer the [code](Code/craigslist_and_crime_api_scraping_transform.ipynb)